thetriggestcove/dsc-installing-r/README.md

 Over the course of the next few lessons we **won't** be running R in your browser, but rather putting it on your local machine.
 You might already have some software that could run R, but in order to make sure everything works please be sure to follow these steps exactly so everything works well!
-This is especially true of you try to use the RStudio that comes along with [Anaconda](https://www.anaconda.com/); it's best to just do a fresh iinstall of both R and RStudio.
+This is especially true of you try to use the RStudio that comes along with [Anaconda](https://www.anaconda.com/); it's best to just do a fresh install of both R and RStudio.
 Luckily R tends to be much easier to install and manage than Python.

 So where do you get all things R?